orchestracities/ngsi-timeseries-api/README.md

 ## Introduction

-Quantumleap is an adapter aimed to bring [FIWARE NGSIv2](http://docs.orioncontextbroker.apiary.io/#) Historical Data on top of TimeSeries Databases.
+QuantumLeap is an API that support the storage of NGSI [FIWARE NGSIv2](http://docs.orioncontextbroker.apiary.io/#) data into a [time series database](https://en.wikipedia.org/wiki/Time_series_database).

 Want to know more?
-Head to the docs by clicking [here](https://smartsdk.github.io/ngsi-timeseries-api/).
+Head to the [docs](https://smartsdk.github.io/ngsi-timeseries-api/).

 ## Installation and Configuration